blocto/bloctoswap-listings/README.md

 ```

 ### Add new swap pair to Bloctoswap
-To add you new swap pair to Bloctoswap, please add a new entry in `data/{network}/pairs.json`.
+To add your new swap pair to Bloctoswap, please add a new entry in `data/{network}/pairs.json`.
-An token entry should be in following format:
+A swap pair entry should be in following format:
 ```
 {
   // name of the swap pair used in the contract